Why Should You Use Keywords In Your Posts?

 - Keywords (exact match keywords)

-You might know that in many occasions Wikipedia ranks for specific keywords in the first spot of Google SERP.
+You might know that on many occasions Wikipedia ranks for specific keywords in the first spot of Google SERP.
 And other high authoritative websites rank followed by Wikipedia.

 It’s really hard to outrank these websites for ‘SEO’ keyword.
 So would you stop writing articles about search engine optimization?

-Here a short summary how you can use keywords in your blog posts:
+Here a short summary of how you can use keywords in your blog posts:

-- Do keyword research using keyword research tools such as Google Keyword Planer, SEMrush, Bing Webmaster tools.
-But, I prefer to use SEMrush, because it provides you untapped profitable keywords and you can get more insights about keywords such as keyword difficulty (which is a metric which shows you how much it’s easy to rank on the first page of Google SERPs), competitor analysis data, long tail keywords etc.
+- Do keyword research using keyword research tools such as Google Keyword Planner, SEMrush, Bing Webmaster tools.
+But, I prefer to use SEMrush, because it provides you untapped profitable keywords and you can get more insights about keywords such as keyword difficulty (which is a metric which shows you how much it’s easy to rank on the first page of Google SERPs), competitor analysis data, long-tail keywords, etc.